Labgab8620/E-commerce-project/README.md

 Connected slicers to the pivot tables for filtering.

 **INSIGHTS & RECOMMENDATIONS**

 **KEY INSIGHTS:**
 Customer Demographics & Purchase Behaviour:
 * Both age groups spend more on products.
 *  The young patronize sport & outdoors.
 *  The old patronizes Electronics.

 CUSTOMER SATISFACTION & RETENTION ANALYSIS:
-* Customers are very satisfied with Brand loyalty
+* Customers are very satisfied with Brand loyalty.
-* Customers return purchases very often
+* Customers return purchases very often.

  PRICING & DISCOUNT EFFECTIVENESS:
 * Discount sensitive spend more when products are discounted.
 * Discounts used affect return rate.
 * High-income levels are interested in discounts.

  PURCHASE BEHAVIOUR AND PREFERENCES:
   * Customers who purchase a particular product are not likely to use a particular shipping preference.
   * The peak shopping hour is 4 pm on Tuesday.

   MARKETING AND AD ENGAGEMENT:
 * Social media influence affects the purchase amount.
 * Social media influence has a high effect on product rating.

 RETURN RATE AND PRODUCT QUALITY:
 * Product with low ratings has a high return rate.
 * Electronics has the highest return rate.
 * Dissatisfied customers are more likely to return the product.

   **RECOMMENDATIONS**
   1. Introduce return policies to reduce high return rates for discounted products.
   2. For high-value categories like electronics, there need to be premium shipping options.